aamatveev/spring-boot-json-schema-validation/readme.md

+## Modules:
-# spring-boot-json-schema-validation-core
+### spring-boot-json-schema-validation-core
-the module provides classes for implementing JSON validation using json schema
+this module provides classes for implementing JSON validation using json schema

-# spring-boot-json-schema-validation-starter
+### spring-boot-json-schema-validation-starter
-the module implements a starter for enabling json validation using the json schema
+this module implements a starter for enabling json validation using the json schema

-# spring-boot-json-schema-validation-sample
+### spring-boot-json-schema-validation-sample
-the module is an example of using json validation by json schema
+this module is an example of using json validation by json schema

 thks:
 1. used source code https://github.com/luismoramedina/spring-jsonschema-validation